bamason2/sim_SUMO/readme.md

 1. Case study selection

    a.
-Quickly select some candidate junctions in low air quality zones using satellite data
+Quickly select some candidate junctions in low air quality zones using satellite data [DONE]

 2. Emissions simulation options

    a.
 Aggregate vs time based? - does aggregate match integrated time based?
+      No. Data is taken from trip data file which outputs total emissions per vehicle-trip.
    b.
 Does sample rate affect emissions calculations?
    c.
 Different type of vehicles - which vehicles should be included?
    d.
 Is there some data regarding vehicle types for HCMC or is observation required?
    e.
 Screening experiment - which factors to consider?
    f.
 Output is aggregate emissions and *through-flow*/*accumulation rate*?

-3. Think about integration with MBC
+4. Think about integration with MBC

    a.
 Investigate command line simulation and plotting
    b.
 Output file from MBC show factors and levels - what is the format?